MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 ## Q. Which version of Visual Studio do I need to run the Visual Studio IntelliCode extension?

-The Visual Studio IntelliCode extension is supported on Visual Studio 2017 version 15.7 and later (all SKUs).
+The Visual Studio IntelliCode extension can be installed on Visual Studio 2017 version 15.8 and later (all SKUs).
 Installation of the extension halts with **This extension is not installable on any currently installed products** if you don't have the minimum required version installed.

+**Note** There are minimum Visual Studio requirements to see AI-assisted IntelliSense by language; if you’re not seeing recommendations you may not have a high enough version of Visual Studio:

+•	C++ requires Visual Studio 2019 Preview 1 or higher
+•	C# requires Visual Studio 2017 Version 15.8 or higher
+•	XAML requires Visual Studio 2017 Version 15.9 or higher

 ## See also